Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

 option](https://www.gnu.org/software/diffutils/manual/html_node/diff-Performance.html),
 although its performance is much better in general.)

-I also generate the graph lazily.
-The primary performance bottleneck is vertex construction, so smarter algorithms like A* didn't offer a speedup.
+Due to the sheer size of the graph (several million vertices), the biggest performance bottleneck is vertex construction.
+I explored better route finding algorithms (e.g. A*) but I didn't see much improvement.
+My current solution is to construct the graph lazily, so few vertices are constructed.

 Even with this, difftastic sometimes struggles with performance.
 I've profiled and optimised everything I can think of (using Rust really